Recharla992/Dinesh-Mental-health-chatbot/README.md

 3. Sentiment is predicted with confidence score
 4. Emotion classifier detects multiple emotions
 5. Emergency keywords are checked for safety
-6. Aarya responds with empathetic guidance
+6. Dinesh responds with empathetic guidance
 7. Mood data is stored for analytics & download

 ---